Cucumis humifructus: Description

 Cucumis humifructus is thought to be the only Cucumis species having geocarpic (subterranean) fruit.
-The vines of the plant initially develop their fruits above ground on stalks which then bend and push back under the ground.
+The vines of the plant initially develop their fruit above ground on stalks which then bend and push back under the ground.
 The fruit then grows at a depth of between 30–90 cm.

-According to the PBS "Nature" television series, usually regarded as trustworthy, the cucumber is sometimes as deep as three feet (0.9 meters).

 Most cucurbits have a single tendril at each node, but C. humifructus has 2 to 8, to give it the leverage needed to bury the young fruit.
 It develops a tough skin which is water-resistant, and can remain intact for months without decay.
 The plant grows as a trailing herb from 2–7 m in tropical Africa and 0.5–2.5 m in southern Africa.

 It is the only fruit (and only form of plant matter) eaten by aardvarks, which otherwise feed exclusively on ants and termites.
-Aardvarks eat the fruit for its water content, and propagate the seeds through their feces, which are then buried by the animals.
-Due to the depth at which the fruits ripen, the seeds are unable to germinate without assistance, and C. humifructus is completely reliant on aardvarks to uncover their fruit.
+Aardvarks eat the fruit for its water content, and propagate the seeds through their faeces, which are then buried by the animals.
+Due to the depth at which the fruit ripen, the seeds are unable to germinate without assistance, and C. humifructus is completely reliant on aardvarks to uncover their fruit.
 This plant may be the reason why the aardvark is the only mammal feeding on ants and termites that has retained functional cheek teeth.